Q&A on UWCSEA admissions

 Round 2 offer deadline: January to March

-If I make a dual application, will my child need to attend two interviews and/or take two assessments?
+If I make a dual application, will my child need to attend two interviews and/or two assessments?

 Should the assessment outcome be that the student is eligible to be considered for a place, they will be placed in the application pool for both campuses.